Related: backing up data.

 the better this has worked for me thus far.

-Choose this if… you are a giant nerd with harrowing restrictions on your data transfer and its worth your while to leverage this sophisticated and yet confusing bit of software to work around these challenges.
+Choose this if… you are a giant nerd with harrowing restrictions on your data transfer and it’s worth your while to leverage this sophisticated and yet confusing bit of software to work around these challenges.
 E.g. you are integrating sneakernets and various online options.
 Which I am not.

 git-annex supports explicit and customisable folder-tree synchronisation, merging and sneakernets and as such I am well disposed toward it.
-You can choose to have things in various stores, and to copy files to an from servers or disks as they become available.
+You can choose to have things in various stores, and to copy files to and from servers or disks as they become available.
 It doesn’t support iOS.
 Windows support is experimental.
 Granularity is per-file.
 It has weird symlink-based file access protocol which might be inconvenient for many uses.
 (I’m imagining this is trouble for Microsoft Word or whatever.)

 Also, do you want to invoke various disk-online-disk-offline-how-sync-when options from the command line, or do you want stuff to magically replicate itself across some machines without requiring you to remember the correct incantation on a regular basis?